baijum/service-binding-documentation/docs/exposing-binding-data/adding-annotation.md

 /bindings/<binding-name>/uri_404 => black-hole.example.com
 ```

-## Expose the items of a collection as binding data with one key per item
+## Exposing the items of a collection as the binding metadata with one key per item

+Add the required annotations under the `metadata` section.

+### Example

 ```
 apiVersion: apps.example.org/v1beta1